1. Decrease amount of DOM changes.

 3. Use a dependency manager.

-Also, a good way to use a dependency manager, like RequireJS, Magento natively uses the dependency manager to your load scripts letting the user see your application’s layout before it becomes functional.
+Using a dependency manager like RequireJS, which Magento natively incorporates, allows your scripts to load asynchronously, enabling users to see your application’s layout before it becomes fully functional.
 This can have a positive impact on conversions for first-time visitors.

 4. Don’t use the same script twice or more.

 Using the dependency manager makes it much easier to avoid duplicate of scripts.
-Duplicate scripts will have a bad impact on performance.
-Duplicate scripts will create unnecessary requests.
+Duplicate scripts negatively impact performance.
+This redundancy creates unnecessary requests.

 5. Carefully choose an event handler.

 Some events like ‘mousemove’ or ‘resize’ are executed hundreds of times per second, pay special attention to any event handlers bound to those events.
-The more these events are executed on the same page the more they can decrease the performance.
+The more frequently these events are triggered on the same page, the greater the performance decrease.
 Also, pay attention if you have some requests being called by these events.

 6. Favor native functions and constructs.